I am a deeply religious non-believer.

 Here our appeal will not be to authorities of the past, magic or the supernatural, but to what nature herself has to show us.
-While we will rescue some valuable things from the religions and thinkers of our past, this is a journey of fading gods, of mileposts and shores left behind - a journey not for the faint hearted.
+While we will rescue some valuables from the religions and thinkers of our past, this is a journey of fading gods, of mileposts and shores left behind - a journey not for the faint hearted.
 As Columbus said:

 until you have the courage to lose sight of the shore.”